 Dream of an island

 The castaway theme extends to other aspects of the resort experience.
-The butlers are called Mr Friday (or Ms Friday), the dress code is casual and low-key and one of the activities on offer is an intimate “desert island picnic”, set up on a tiny private islet… which is as close to the real Robinson Crusoe experience as you’d really want to get to.
+The butlers are called Mr. Friday (or Ms. Friday), the dress code is casual and low-key, and one of the activities on offer is an intimate “desert island picnic”, set up on a tiny private islet… which is as close to the real Robinson Crusoe experience as you’d want to get.

 At other times the resort invokes comparisons to a fairytale.
 This must be especially true to families with children.
 The Den, Soneva’s concept children’s club is out of this world, though maybe not as spectacular-looking as what we saw at Soneva Kiri (Don’t miss our review).
 Build in the middle of the island’s jungle, The Den at Fushi is packed with creative ideas, cool surprises and spaces to play and explore.
 There is even a “pirate ship.”
 Plus, there are bunnies on the island, just casually hopping around.
 Pinch us — or maybe don’t.
 From this dream, we don’t want to wake up.

 Not many resorts in the Maldives serve as idyllic an island holiday experience as Soneva Fushi.